norandom/quant_rnd/DeepSeek_Chain_Of_Thought/Readme.md

 ### DeepSeek exports Chain of Thought

 * DeepSeek is the new kid on the block.
-* It tackles the hallucination problem by exporting is "chain of thought".
+* It tackles the hallucination problem by exporting it as "chain of thought".

 ### DeepSeek